chef/automate/components/automate-chef-io/content/docs/backup.md

     chef-automate config patch backup_config.toml
     ```

-    Once this command is applied, the `backup_config.toml` file is no longer necessary, and can be removed.
+    After applying your configuration, the `backup_config.toml` file is no longer necessary, and its removal can occur.

 #### Store a Filesystem Backup in a Single-file Archive

 Some users prefer to store backups offline in single-file archives.
-Such archives must
-include both the configuration data and the reporting data contained in the standard
+Such archives must include both the configuration data and the reporting data contained in the standard backup.
-backup.

 The [configured backup directory]({{< ref "backup.md#backup-to-a-filesystem" >}}) contains both the timestamp-based directory for the configuration, and the reporting data stored in the `automate-elasticsearch-data` directory.
 You must archive both of these directory types in any single-file backups you create.

-A timestamp-based directory can be distinguished from the `automate-elasticsearch-data` directory by its file name format, such as `20180518010336`.
+A timestamp-based directory distinguishes itself in the `automate-elasticsearch-data` directory by its file name format, such as `20180518010336`.

-Because externally-deployed Elasticsearch nodes will not have access to Automate's built-in backup storage services, you must configure Elasticsearch backup settings separately from Automate's primary backup settings.
-You can configure backups to use either the local filesystem or S3.
+Because externally-deployed Elasticsearch nodes lacks access to Chef Automate's built-in backup storage services, you must configure Elasticsearch backup settings separately from Chef Automate's primary backup settings.
+You can configure backups to use either the local filesystem or an Amazon S3 bucket.

 ### Backup to S3

-Backups can be stored in an existing S3 bucket.
+Another backup option is to store backups in an existing Amazon S3 bucket.

-The following settings are supported:
+Supported S3-related settings are below:

 ```toml
 [global.v1.backups]